Speedy Neal

-Robert "Speedy" Neal (born August 26, 1962) is an American former professional football running back who played in National Football League (NFL) for the Buffalo Bills in 1984.
-He was selected by the Bills in the third round of the 1984 NFL draft with the 82nd overall pick.
+Robert "Speedy" Neal (born August 26, 1962) is an American former professional football player who was a running back for the Buffalo Bills of the National Football League (NFL) in 1984.
+He played college football for the Miami Hurricanes and was selected by the Bills in the third round of the 1984 NFL draft with the 82nd overall pick.
 Neal appeared in a total of 12 career games (2 starts).